 There is no right way to fight the urge to drink, except for the one that works for you.
 The relapse rate for alcoholism is a staggering 90 percent in the first four years of sobriety.
 This may be discouraging, but understandable considering the trial-and-error nature of recovery.
 The chances of success in early recovery (when cravings are most prominent) can be greatly increased by the use of medications.
 Two of the most widely used medications to curb cravings are:

-- Antabuse has been in existence to treat alcoholism for over 50 years.
-Antabuse works by preventing the body from absorbing and using alcohol.
+- Antuse has been in existence to treat alcoholism for over 50 years.
+Antuse works by preventing the body from absorbing and using alcohol.
 When alcohol is consumed, the body reacts adversely, resulting in flushing, nausea, and palpitations.
 This could aid in craving management, as you are less likely to drink without reward.

 - Naltrexone is an opioid antagonist that works against alcohol.
 Naltrexone blocks pleasure receptors that make alcohol seem enjoyable.
 This blocks the “pleasure loop,” and prevents overconsumption in the event of a relapse.